 How do you truly know when to get a divorce?
-If your marriage is on the rocks, it can feel like your life is in limbo as you wait for some kind of sign to help you decide.
+When your marriage is on the rocks, it can feel like your life is in limbo as you wait for some kind of sign to help you decide.
 Unfortunately, there is no simple test to tell you which direction you should go because every situation is different.

 In these situations, we often recommend the e-book "Should You Stay or Should You Go?"
-This book is filled with many powerful and intuitive questions that will give you some insight into your relationship to help you make those difficult decisions.
+This book is filled with many powerful and intuitive questions that will give you insight into your relationship to help you make those difficult decisions.
 If you want to be able to reach a clearer, conscious decision about whether to keep working on your relationship or call it quits, it's worth checking it out.

 You can also read through the answers to the following questions which discuss making the decision on whether to stay or go and when to get a divorce: